A Comparison of Video Content Storage and Sharing Channels For Businesses

-Video is increasingly the means by which businesses communicate and share valuable information.
-As organizations continue to find new value in video – creating online training videos, streaming live executive broadcasts, webcasting events, offering on-demand presentations and product demos, and more – the question of where to keep all this video has become critical.
+Video is increasingly the medium by which businesses communicate and share valuable information.
+As organizations continue to find new value in video – creating online training videos, streaming live executive broadcasts, webcasting events, offering on-demand presentations and product demos, and more – the question of where to store all this video content has become critical.

-Today most companies use a mix of 3 options for storing video files:
+Today most companies use a mix of 3 options for video file storage:

 While saving to the team LAN folder or CMS is commonplace for text documents, it’s often not the best long-term answer for video files.
 Why?

-Simply put, to make sure your organization gets the most out of your video, it needs to be accessible – either on an external video host like YouTube, or on your own corporate video content management system.
+Simply put, to make sure your organization gets the most out of your video content it needs to be accessible – stored either on an external video host like YouTube, or on your own corporate video content management system.

-The answer to the question isn’t necessarily about which is better so much as it’s about which is right for the video.
+The answer to the question isn’t necessarily about which is best so much as it’s about which is right for different types of video content.
 Let’s take a look at each option a little more carefully.

 What it is:

 YouTube is a video sharing website that allows users to upload, view, and share videos.
 Wholly owned by Google, YouTube is the most popular video-sharing site online.
 More than 1 billion users visit YouTube each month, watching more than 6 billion hours of video.

 How do businesses use YouTube?

 Users manage video on YouTube through a system of sub-accounts called “channels.”
 Anyone logged into Google can create YouTube channels as part of their YouTube account.
 As a best practice, it’s wise to set up a YouTube channel using a generic, corporate-managed email address and password.